 What are the advantages of taking a guided tour vs. visiting Stonehenge and Bath on my own?

 You may be hesitating between hiring an organized tour from London to visit Stonehenge and Bath (on the list of the best tours from London) or trying to do it on your own.
-Obviously, the latter option is always possible, but the former has two major advantages: time and convenience.
+Obviously, the latter option is always possible, but the former has two great advantages: time and comfort.

 Visiting Stonehenge and Bath on your own in a single day can be complicated.
 It is true that reaching both locations from the capital is not difficult.
 In the case of Stonehenge it will be almost inevitable to transfer in Salisbury, while there are direct trains and buses to reach Bath.
 The problem comes when you want to combine both visits in the same day.

-Having to research the different combinations of transport and the schedules of the sites you want to visit so as not to find them closed makes the organized tour much more comfortable.
+Having to research the different combinations of transport and schedules of the sites you want to visit so as not to find them closed makes booking the organized tour to Stonehenge and Bath, much more comfortable.
 After all, it's just a matter of getting on the bus and letting yourself be taken to both Stonehenge and Bath.

-How to book your tour to Stonehenge and Bath
+How to book the tour to Stonehenge and Bath